Sheamus: Age, Height, Weight, Wife, Net Worth, Family, Injury Details, Tattoo, and Other Unknown Facts

 A. Sheamus is 6’3” tall in feet

-Q. Who is Finn Balor manager?
+Q. Who is Sheamus manager?

 A. Sheamus currently gets managed by his Brawling Brutes teammates.